Deep-Chill/RazerIO-Social-Network/README.md

 ## Pre-production Tasks

 - Implementation of an auto-delete function for job listings after 14 days, using Celery.

-# Security Measures

-- A server limit for file uploads set to 20 MB.
-- A distributed scheduling system for API calls to prevent overload.
-- Caching mechanisms to reduce API calls and improve response times.

 Please note that this is a high-level overview, and detailed specifications for each feature and module can be found by reaching out.